faezehpanahi/person_manager_redux/README.md

 # person_manager_with_redux
 convert person manager function component with contextAPI to redux

-you need to install node-modules, redux, react-redux, react-toastify
+you need to install node-modules, redux, react-redux, react-toastify, react-bootstrap